hackedpassword/UltimaV-retroset/docs/Decorations.md

 What's actually new here:
 - Rendering River (each of the 3 directions) as invisible textures
-- Using editor images for map dev
+- Using editor images for map dev and swapping working images
+- Intentionally tiling no-effect terrainFeatures
+- A new game aesthetic technique with immense potential

+Decorations on their own are not new.
+Haven't looked yet, maybe 5hex tileset leaned this way.
+It is a bit tedious to place layers meticulously.
+Overall, doable.

+Thanks for reading, if you wanted another visual effects ability, this technique should satisfy you and your fanbase! :D

+@hackedpassword